learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 ![](img/ggp-6.png)

-And just like that we have broken up our data into different panels based on a variable already in our dataset!
+And just like that we have broken up our data into different panels based on a variable already in our data set!

-The other major type of plot you probably find yourself making a lot of in the world of data science are barplots.
+The other major type of plot you probably find yourself making a lot of in the world of data science are bar plots.

 Let's make one using ggplot2!